Shale gas in the United States: Economic impacts

 A 2017 study finds that hydraulic fracturing contributed to job growth and higher wages: "new oil and gas extraction led to an increase in aggregate US employment of 725,000 and a 0.5 percent decrease in the unemployment rate during the Great Recession".
 Research shows that shale gas wells can have a significant adverse impact on some house prices, with groundwater-reliant homes declining 13% in value whereas piped-water homes will see an increase of 2–3%.
 The price increase of the latter is most likely due to the royalty payments that property owners get from gas extracted under their land.

 The issue of whether to export natural gas has split the business community.
 Manufacturers such as Dow Chemical are battling energy companies such as Exxon Mobil over whether the export of natural gas should be allowed.
 Manufacturers want to keep gas prices low, while energy companies have been working to raise the price of natural gas by convincing the government to allow them to export natural gas to more countries.
 Manufacturers are concerned that increasing exports will hurt manufacturing by causing U.S. energy prices to rise.
 Several studies suggest that the shale gas boom has given the U.S. energy intensive manufacturing sector a competitive advantage, causing a boom in energy intensive manufacturing sector exports, suggesting that the average dollar unit of U.S. manufacturing sector exports has almost tripled its energy content between 1996 and 2012.

 In 2014, many companies were cash flow negative; however, the companies that were cash flow positive were focused on quality land instead of quantity.
 In 2016 and 2020, worldwide oversupply caused prices for natural gas to decrease below $2 per million British thermal units - $2.50 was the minimum for US producers to be cash flow positive in 2020.
 US production was 92 billion cubic feet per day (Bcf/d) in 2019.

 Political impact

+A 2025 study found that the shale gas revolution led to increased support for Republican candidates in coal-producing areas.
+The cheap supply of gas, enabled by hydraulic fracturing, led to displacement of coal-fired power generation, causing substantial job losses in the coal industry.
+Voters in coal-producing areas attributed these job losses to environmental regulations which they blamed on Democratic candidates.

 A 2015 study found that shale booms increase nearby support for conservatives and conservative interests.
 "Support for conservative interests rises and Republican political candidates gain votes after booms, leading to a near doubling in the probability of a change in incumbency.
 All of this change occurs at the expense of Democrats."